-It also provides 4 additional USB slots which can open up options for many accessories along with SD Card readers.
+It also provides 4 additional USB slots which can open options for many accessories along with SD Card readers.
 The two HDMI port supports 4k resolution up to 3840×2160@30Hz or if you are connecting three display, you will get 1920×1080@60Hz.

 The docking station comes with 2 HDMi ports and 1 VGA port which can connect three additional displays.
-It also support the USB-C charging Port supported by Power Delivery 3.0 protection.
+It also supports the USB-C charging Port supported by Power Delivery 3.0 protection.
 This also protects the devices from over charging and provide charge up to 87W.

 UtechSmart USB-C Hub can be easily carried with the pouch included in the pack.
 This will make it one of the easy to carry USB docking station for iPad Pro.